shumandang/js-sdk/README.md

 ### Quick Start on E2E Testing

-The following will serve the react testing app and launch the cypress e2e testing after
+The following will ve the react testing app and launch the cypress e2e testing after

 ```
 yarn test:e2e